Heaven-Art/Pharmacist/Readme.md

 Not all injuries are equal; pharmacist prescribes the right medicine for the job.

+This fork is updated to 1.5 and now adds Slaves a separate category

 ![Important](https://headers.karel-kroeze.nl/title/Important.png)

 Does not require a new save game